-The issues of traceability of measurement results, validation of methods and quality assurance initiatives to ensure proper performance of methods need to be considered separately and individually for each examination including measurements.
+The issues of metrological traceability, validation of methods and quality assurance initiatives to ensure proper performance of methods need to be considered separately and individually for each examination including measurements.

-In determining whether the requirements in ISO/IEC 17025 for traceability of measurement results are relevant to apply, it is important to consider the different approaches for this aspect chosen in ISO/IEC 17020 and ISO/IEC 17025.
+In determining whether the requirements in ISO/IEC 17025 for metrological traceability are relevant to apply, it is important to consider the different approaches for this aspect chosen in ISO/IEC 17020 and ISO/IEC 17025.
 An analysis of these approaches is provided in Annex B2.